kamil-owczarek/todos_rest_api/README.md

 export azure_secrets='["jwt-secret", "db-user", "db-password", "db-host", "db-port", "db-name"]'
 ```

-To access Azure cloud from local environment, the Azure credentials are requried:
+To access the Azure cloud from the local environment, the Azure credentials are required:
 ```
 AZURE_CLIENT_ID
 AZURE_TENANT_ID